fredayff/Freda-Xu/index.md

 # Yifan Xu
 Every day is a second chance。

-You can use the [editor on GitHub](https://github.com/fredayff/mywebsite/edit/gh-pages/index.md) to maintain and preview the content for your website in Markdown files.

-Whenever you commit to this repository, GitHub Pages will run [Jekyll](https://jekyllrb.com/) to rebuild the pages in your site, from the content in your Markdown files.

 ## About me
 Hello there!
 My name is Yifan Xu.
 I am an undergraduate student majoring in statistics at the University of Toronto.
 I like films, photography, music, and baking.
 I am a big fan of any dessert, especially the chocolate flavor.